bildvitta/navpi/readme.md

       name: 'posts',
       type: 'select',
       label: 'Comunicados',
-      multiple: true, // activemultiple select from quasar (if used with some relation it will only work with manyToMany)
+      multiple: true, // active multiple select from quasar (if used with some relation it will only work with manyToMany)
-      __relation: 'posts', // indicate witch entity usersindicate which entity users will to relation
+      __relation: 'posts', // indicate which entity users will to relation
       __relationType: 'manyToMany', // type of relation
-      __relationLabel: 'name', //
+      __relationLabel: 'name', // key to create the `options`.
+Ex: if passed `__relationLabel: 'name', the label of options will the same of results key `name`.
     },

     companies: {